Protestors just say no to Dutch cannabis ban

 Marc Josemans, head of Maastricht's coffee shop association, said in recent weeks dealers from northern France, Belgium and eastern Europe had started plying their trade in the streets.

-"Now this is totally new for Maastricht, we never had this problem, so actually we are creating more problems than we are solving," he said.
+"Now this is totally new for Maastricht, we never had this problem, so actually we are creating more problems then we are solving," he said.

 The new law, passed by the Liberal-Christian Democrat coalition before it collapsed last month, was introduced in January and will be enforced in the southern provinces before being introduced nationwide next year.